On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Theory

 where $\upalpha < \upbeta$, $0 < \upsigma$, and

 Assuming $d = 300$ and $t = 4$, Figure \ref{fig:figure3}b displays $4^2/300^2 \cdot b(s, 300, 4)$, the variance in the estimated probe traffic volume as a function of $s$ (Equation \ref{eq:bahos}).
 If $S$ were uniformly distributed between 0 and 40 (i.e., $S \sim U(0, 40]$), the area under the function in Figure \ref{fig:figure3}b would have been proportional to the variance of the estimated probe traffic volume (i.e., $\mathrm{Var}[\hat{m} \mid S = s_i]$).
 Here, we want to weigh $4^2/300^2 \cdot b(s, 300, 4)$ by $g(s)$ because $S \sim g(s)$.
-The operation gives Figure \ref{fig:figure3}c, where the area under the function, 0.019, is the theoretical variance of $\hat{m}$ from a probe (Equation \ref{eq:efrus}).
+This operation results in Figure \ref{fig:figure3}c, where the area under the function, 0.019, is the theoretical variance of $\hat{m}$ from a probe (Equation \ref{eq:efrus}).